MortenTryti/StandardStockModel/README.md

 ## Further development

-* Implement the GARP strategy and the requirements of the strategy
+* Implement the GARP strategy and the requirements of the strategy.

+* Implement a more realistic event-chain in market opinion models with e.g. quarterly reports and more.

+* Update the probability-values in the methods to be more realistic.

+* Implement a statistics class for analysis.

+* Implement an agent based trading-system for price updates.